gergoerdi/clash-flappysquare/README.md

-# Pong
+# Flappy Square

-This repository implements Pong in Haskell, both as a software program (using SDL for input and graphics) and as a hardware FPGA design via Clash.
+This repository implements a Flappy Birds-like game in Haskell, both as a software program (using SDL for input and graphics) and as a hardware FPGA design via Clash.

 This code is part of the book *Retrocomputing with Clash: Haskell for FPGA Hardware Design* at <https://unsafePerform.IO/retroclash/>.